 The NetUserChangePassword function changes a user's password for a specified network server or domain.

-NET_API_STATUS NET_API_FUNCTION NetUserChangePassword( IN LPCWSTR domainname OPTIONAL, IN LPCWSTR username OPTIONAL, IN LPCWSTR oldpassword, IN LPCWSTR newpassword );
+NET_API_STATUS NET_API_FUNCTION NetUserChangePassword( IN LPCWSTR domainname, IN LPCWSTR username, IN LPCWSTR oldpassword, IN LPCWSTR newpassword );

 A pointer to a constant string that specifies the user's old password.